 “Our chat team replies super quickly to any questions,” Alarcon said.
 “To compete, we’re differentiating ourselves based on how accessible we are to our subscribers — how easy it is to get in touch with us.”

 As for Edwards, he’s been easing into semi-retirement and is pleased to have found an affordable, reliable cell phone service.

 Although some Twigby subscribers are retirees, many are on the other end of the age spectrum.
 They’re children and young teens whose parents are getting them bargain cell phone plans.

-“I used to pay an arm and a leg for the exact same service,” Edwards said.
-“I’m really happy with (Twigby).”
+“I used to pay an arm and a leg for the exact same service,” Edwards said of his experience with Twigby.
+“I’m really happy with it.”